Revplay1/fuelcalc/README.md

-# Calculadora IMC
+# FuelCalc
-Calculadora IMC (BMI Calculator) is a simple yet effective app designed to calculate the Body Mass Index (IMC - Índice de Massa Corporal) based on user-provided weight and height.
-Kotlin Native App
+FuelCalc is a simple and efficient app that helps you calculate fuel costs for your trips.
+Enter the distance and fuel price, and get instant results to plan it better / Kotlin Native App

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->